lbke/ssr-theory/readme.md

 ### "Server-Side Rendering"

 Next.js vision of request-time rendering is representative of what can be found in the industry.
-Note that for Next.js, SSR means per-re
+Note that for Next.js, SSR means request-time rendering specifically, while SSG (Static Site Generation) is preferred for build-time rendering.
+In this article, in accordance with our earlier definition, we prefer to be
 ### Incremental Static Regeneration

 Formally, Incremental Static Rendering alleviates both the rule of finiteness and the rule of staticness for build-eligibility.
 Instead of rendering all the pages at build-time, you render them only on-demand.
 You can also rerender the pages more frequently, without rebuilding everything.